Last Updated: April 27, 2021

 - Employees spend 44 minutes on social media every day.

 - In 2020, staff in the logging and mining industry spent 44 hours per week working.

 - 60% of workers felt that Coronavirus affected their work-life balance between March and June 2020.

 - Despite time tracking apps, hints, and tips being available, only 17% of people track their time.

 - 46% of stress reported amongst employees in the US is caused by an overwhelming workload

-- 87% of students could achieve better grades if they possessed better organisation and time management skills.
+- 87% of students could achieve better grades if they possessed better organization and time management skills.

 As time management stats prove, we spend most of our time at work.
 Yet it’s amazing just how much time we waste throughout a typical working day.
 This directly impacts our leisure time.